-SDJ believes that participation in co-curricular programs can and should enhance the character of our students.
+SDJ believes that co-curricular programs can and should enhance the character of our students.
 We desire a program of excellence and strive to win every contest in which our teams compete.
 All stakeholders in our co-curricular programs are expected to uphold and develop the following core values:

-Commitment - the quest for discipline and dedication it takes to bring your best self each day, learn to respond to adversity, challenge your assumptions, and think of each opportunity as an investment in others and yourself.
+Commitment - the quest for discipline and dedication it takes to bring your best self each day, learn to respond to adversity, challenge your assumptions and think of each opportunity is an investment in others and yourself.

-- To develop the skills necessary emotionally, mentally, and physically to participate competently - To demonstrate knowledge of the rules and strategies of the game - To understand the necessity of abstaining from the use of alcohol, tobacco, and other drugs/controlled substances to achieve the positive benefits of co-curricular programs
+- To develop emotional, mental, and physical skills necessary to participate competently in competition - To demonstrate knowledge of the rules and strategies of the game - To understand the necessity of abstaining from the use of alcohol, tobacco, and other drugs/controlled substances in order to achieve the positive benefits of co-curricular programs

-Character - the pattern of beliefs, attitudes, and therefore behavior that relates to moral strength, constitution, and essential qualities that embrace the positive values of the School District of Janesville and the community.
+Character - the pattern of beliefs, attitudes, and therefore behavior that relates to moral strength, constitution, and essential qualities that embrace the positive values of the School District of Janesville and the Community.